-However, regardless if Juneteenth is taught in the classroom each year, YOU can make sure your kids are aware of and celebrate this special holiday.
+However, regardless if Juneteenth is taught in the classroom each year, YOU can make sure your kids are aware of it and partake in Juneteenth celebrations.

 Here are some ideas (and you can find MANY more on the good ol’ Internet).

 - All Different Now: Juneteenth, the First Day of Freedom by Angela Johnson

 - Juneteenth: A Children’s Story by Opal Lee

 - Juneteenth (On My Own Holidays) by Vaunda Micheaux Nelson and Drew Nelson

 - Raven the Great: What Is Juneteenth? by Dr. Paulette McClain